Nexis-Network/homepage/content/docs/unused/prisma-guide.md

 ```

 <Admonition type="info">
-You can find the `Elements` and `Elements_ext` tables in Exzo Network's example GitHub repository with a full set of data that you can import and play around with.
+You can find the `Elements` and `Elements_ext` tables in Nexis Network's example GitHub repository with a full set of data that you can import and play around with.
 [Elements data set](https://github.com/neondatabase/examples/tree/main/elements_data_set).
 </Admonition>

 ### Run prisma db pull